droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Quizzes

 A short quiz will be given in the FIRST 4-10 minutes of EVERY class period.
 These quizzes are intended to encourage you to complete the preparation required for that day's class.
 Thus, quizzes are "open notes" (but **not** "open book" or "open computer").
 You will be notified at the end of each class period about what portion of the text and online resources are required to prepare for the next class period.
 Quizzes that are missed for reasons that have not been approved by me cannot be made up.

-### Participation

-This course is taught in the framework of active-learning, peer-instruction, and inquiry-based pedagogies.
-This means that you will be asked to prepare for the class period, answer questions based on your reading, work in small groups with others, and participate in small- and large-group discussions.
-Your participation in these activities is critical to your learning and, thus, your success in this course.

 ### Homework

 The text contains many review exercises throughout each chapter and a few homework problems at the end of each chapter.
 Homework problems will be assigned when a concept module has been completed.
 Homework problems will be handed in but will only be graded for completeness (i.e., checking whether the questions have been completely answered or not).
 Answer keys will be posted online so that you may check your work.

 ### Exams

-Exams will be on 3-Oct (Fri), 24-Oct (Fri), and 12-Dec (Fri).
+Exam dates are shown on the [Due Dates page](../calendar.html){:target="_blank"}.
 Make-up exams will be provided only if you have a fixed commitment of sufficient importance that was set before the beginning of the semester or a verifiable medical condition.
 You will not be allowed to make up an exam missed without my prior approval.
 The final exam will not be given early.

 ### "Statistics in Use" Reports